Meenakshisundram2003/3-Card-Deception/README.md

 # Decoding the Card Trick: Autonomous Strategy Discovery via Reinforcement Learning

-This repository contains the software stack for solving high-entropy physical states—specifically modeled via the 3-Card and 4-Card Deception benchmarks—using a Partially Observable Markov Decision Process (POMDP) and Hierarchical Reinforcement Learning (HRL).
+This repository contains the software stack for solving high-entropy physical states—specifically modeled via the 3-Card and 4-Card Deception benchmarks—using a Partially Observable Markov Decision Process (POMDP) and Reinforcement Learning (RL).

 This heuristic-free active perception framework was developed for and deployed on the Hello Robot Stretch 3 mobile manipulator.